MongoEngine/eve-mongoengine/docs/features.rst

     ext = EveMongoengine(app)
     ext.add_model(Person)

+    # Note that in db there are attributes '_updated' and '_created'.
+    # Mongoengine field names are without underscore prefix!
     Person._fields.keys() # equals ['name', 'age', 'updated', 'created']

 If you already have these fields in your model, Eve will probably scream at you, that